Communication with Imperfectly Shared Randomness: Model, Formal Description of Results and Main Ideas

 Of course, all this rules out only one part of the solution space for the communication complexity problem, one where Alice and Bob use functions of low-influence.
 To turn this into a general lower bound we note that if Alice and Bob use functions with some very influential variables, then they should agree on which variable to use (given their randomness $r$ and $r^\prime$).
 Such agreement on the other hand cannot happen with too high a probability by our lower bound on \agreement (from \autoref{th:agreementintro}).
 Putting all these ingredients together gives us a proof of \autoref{thm:psr-isr-lower} (see \autoref{ssec:lowerbound:isr}) for more details).

 \paragraph{Organization of the rest of the paper} The rest of the paper contains details and proofs of the theorems mentioned in this section.
-In the next section (\autoref{sec:compress}), we prove our isr upper bound for the ``Uncertain Compression'' problem, \newerest{namely} \autoref{thm:compress}.
-We then turn, in \autoref{sec:agreement}, to the matching upper and lower bounds for ''Agreement Distillation'' \newerest{as described in} \autoref{prop:agree-positive} and \autoref{th:agreementintro}. \autoref{sec:general} contains the details of our main results relating communication with \newer{perfectly} and \newer{imperfectly} shared randomness, \autoref{thm:twoway-psr-isr-upper} and \autoref{thm:psr-isr-lower}: we first describe an alternate characterization of communication strategies in \autoref{ssec:strategy:preliminaries}, which allows us to treat them as vectors in (carefully defined) convex sets.
-This enables us to use ideas and machinery from Gaussian analysis: in particular, our lower bound on isr presented in \autoref{sec:proof:theo:main-neg} relies on a new invariance theorem, \autoref{thm:invariance:principle:bifunction}, that we prove in \autoref{sec:invariance}. \todonotedone{Organization overview: What happens in Section 6? (add sentence)}
+In the next section (\autoref{sec:compress}), we prove our isr upper bound for the ``Uncertain Compression'' problem, {namely} \autoref{thm:compress}.
+We then turn, in \autoref{sec:agreement}, to the matching upper and lower bounds for ''Agreement Distillation'' {as described in} \autoref{prop:agree-positive} and \autoref{th:agreementintro}. \autoref{sec:general} contains the details of our main results relating communication with {perfectly} and {imperfectly} shared randomness, \autoref{thm:twoway-psr-isr-upper} and \autoref{thm:psr-isr-lower}: we first describe an alternate characterization of communication strategies in \autoref{ssec:strategy:preliminaries}, which allows us to treat them as vectors in (carefully defined) convex sets.
+This enables us to use ideas and machinery from Gaussian analysis: in particular, our lower bound on isr presented in \autoref{sec:proof:theo:main-neg} relies on a new invariance theorem, \autoref{thm:invariance:principle:bifunction}, that we prove in \autoref{sec:invariance}.